 - I take this break in my litany of woes to recount the only good thing that happened on the trip.
 I stopped in the Petro at Exit 205 on I-81 in Virginia to see if they had the shaver I had left in the shower room five months earlier.
 This was the honeymoon suite of truck stop showers.
 It had a double vanity (?) and at the far end of the vanity the counter sunk to a bench level sitting area (where the honeymooners … er, you know) and that’s where I had put my old Braun shaver.
 I called a couple hours down the road and nobody could find it, but the next day I got a call saying the shaver had turned up.
 Eureka!
 But when I stopped in the next time I was in the neighborhood, two months later, the shaver could not be located.
 One of the clerks was pretty sure it had to be someplace and offered to ship it to me when it turned up in the elite ladies leg shaving room.
 Never heard a thing.
 And by that time I had told my wife that I threw the shaver away because it just didn’t hold a charge for very long (which was mostly true).
 Low and behold, when I stopped in this time, the dude behind the desk said, “So you’re the shaver guy.”
 He called everybody in the place to come over and look at me.
 I was a legend.
 They sent a guy to the admin office to retrieve my shaver and I was on my way again.
 After an 8 hour charge, the thing seems to work just fine.
 It has an especially good neck shaving feature.
 And while my wife’s suspicion that I was a lying SOB was confirmed, I count this as the Labor Day miracle of 2014.

 - What started as an uneventful day after Labor Day turned eventful when I got an email from my dermatologist.
-As a walking / talking basal cell carcinoma there were a couple of spots I had been keeping my eyes on.
+As a walking / talking basal cell carcinoma there were a couple of blemishes I had been keeping my eyes on.
 I got them checked out during my hometime.
 Well the labwork on the biopsies was in.
 Both spots were malignant.
 Super!
 More outpatient surgery (small time procedures, really) so I had that to look forward to when I get home.
-I got to spend the night at a Maine Turnpike Travel Plaza close to Kennebunkport (I saw neither George W. nor George H.W.
+I spent that night at a Maine Turnpike Travel Plaza close to Kennebunkport (I saw neither George W. nor George H.W.
 Bush).
 It did have a neato moose sculpture and a Starbucks.
 What more could a driver ask for?

 - (Lucky 13.
 Cute.)
 After dropping my load a day and a half later in Durant, Oklahoma, I had the pleasure of waiting another three and a half hours for my next load that would take me home.
 Have I mentioned at any point in the past that I HATE WAITING!
 After all this time, when I was repeatedly informed that it was “tough this time of year,” “just not many loads out there.” and we have “everybody working on it, including management.”
 After all that time with no loads out there they hooked me up with a load that picked up FIVE MILES FROM MY DAUGHTER!
 I could have …

 After this tour from hell, I did get to spend some time with my daughter and her family.
 She ordered Pizza (Mr. Jim’s.
 Very good.) and let me take a shower.
-After a night at the Pilot not two miles from my daughter’s place, I drove back to the shipper to pick up my load.
-I even managed to scoot around a major freeway closure south of Fairfield.
-A kindly driver told me about a flambe wreck just south of Fairfield as I was fuelling at the Loves and another kindly driver pointed me to the way around the wreck.
+After a night at the Pilot not two miles from my daughter’s place, I drove to the shipper to pick up my load.
+I even managed to scoot around a major accident that resulted in a freeway closure south of Fairfield.
+A kindly driver told me about a flambe wreck as I was fueling at the Loves and another kindly driver pointed me to the best route around the wreck.
 I got back to our Houston drop lot, parked the loaded trailer and my tractor, and tried to forget the total misery of the preceding 12 days.